Home > Outdoor

 How We Tested First-Aid Kits

 The only way to identify the best first-aid kits on the market is to carry them constantly and use them over time.
 Our staff put months into testing these different kits, carrying them on day hikes, overnight weekend road trips, solo backpacking trips, group camping trips, bikepacking trips, pack-paddleboarding and kayak trips, and more.
-We also spent time testing different models and variations of kits to see how they vary by brand and where each first-aid kit really excels.
+We also tested different models and variations of kits to see how they vary by brand and where each first-aid kit excels.

 Our testing process stopped short of intentionally injuring ourselves to truly assess the quality of each kit’s contents.
 Still, we looked over each kit with care.
 Not all bandaids and trauma shears are made equal, and poor quality stands out like a sore thumb.